tatey/simple_mock/README.md

 [![Build Status](https://secure.travis-ci.org/tatey/simple_mock.png?branch=master)](http://travis-ci.org/tatey/simple_mock)

 A fast, tiny (81 lines) hybrid mocking library.
 Mix classical mocking with real objects.
-There's no monkey patching `Object` or copying objects.
+There's no monkey patching `Object` or copying.
 Real objects are completely untainted.
 The interface is 100% compatible with [MiniTest::Mock](https://github.com/seattlerb/minitest) so there is nothing new to learn.
 SimpleMock's one and only dependancy is Ruby 1.9.2 or greater.

 ## Installation